-This will vary according to the number of children and staff isolating and availability and wellbeing of teachers.
+This will vary according to the number of children and staff isolating and the availability and wellbeing of teachers.

 White Rose and Power Maths resources will be used as they are matched to our current mathematics curriculum model.

 Reading – Pupils will be expected to continue to read each day and complete their reading records if appropriate.
-Links to access to online reading books will be placed on Google Classroom, e.g. Getepic.
-When children are reading a class novel and this links to their writing tasks, the text will be made available where possible.
+Links to access online reading books will be placed on Google Classroom, e.g. Getepic.
+When pupils are reading a class novel and this links to their writing tasks, the text will be made available where possible.

 Spelling – Pupils will access their spellings for the week through Google Classroom.
 They may be required to complete activities related to these.